Riding the Trend or Protecting Profits | Marrone Bio Innovations Inc. (MBII)

-Marrone Bio Innovations Inc. (NASDAQ:MBII) went up by 5.47% from its latest closing price compared to the recent 1-year high of $1.50.
-The company’s stock price has collected 5.47% of gains in the last five trading sessions.
-Press Release reported 16 hours ago that Global Adoption of Biologicals Accelerates as Marrone Bio’s Grandevo(R) WDG Bioinsecticide is Approved for Use in New Zealand, Chile and on Hemp in the U.S.
+Marrone Bio Innovations Inc. (NASDAQ:MBII) went up by 13.33% from its latest closing price compared to the recent 1-year high of $1.50.
+The company’s stock price has collected 19.53% of gains in the last five trading sessions.
+Press Release reported on 01/14/21 that Global Adoption of Biologicals Accelerates as Marrone Bio’s Grandevo(R) WDG Bioinsecticide is Approved for Use in New Zealand, Chile and on Hemp in the U.S.

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.